G-VAISHNAVI-2003/Dress_Doctor-Web-Development-project/README.md

 To set up and run this project locally, follow these steps:

 ### Dependencies
-- **XAMPP:** XAMPP is used to set up a local development environment with Apache, MySQL, PHP, and Perl.https://www.wikihow.com/Set-up-a-Personal-Web-Server-with-XAMPP
+- **XAMPP:** XAMPP is used to set up a local development environment with Apache, MySQL, PHP, and Perl.Follow the [XAMPP installation guide](https://www.wikihow.com/Set-up-a-Personal-Web-Server-with-XAMPP) to install XAMPP.
-- **PHP:** PHP is required for server-side scripting in this project.https://www.freecodecamp.org/news/how-to-get-started-with-php/
+- **PHP:** PHP is required for server-side scripting in this project.Follow the [PHP installation guide](https://www.freecodecamp.org/news/how-to-get-started-with-php/) to install PHP.

 ### Database Setup
 1. Install XAMPP to set up a local development environment.